7 Tips to Quickly Heal Damaged Nails After Acrylic Or Gel

 How to Moisturize Your Cuticles

-To moisturize your cuticles I recommend rubbing a good natural oil onto your cuticles and then apply a layer of moisturizing cream to seal the oil in.
+To moisturize your cuticles I recommend rubbing a carrier oil that is extra absorbent onto your cuticles and then apply a layer of moisturizing cream to seal the oil in.

 I recommend moisturizing your cuticles at least 3 times a day, but if your nails are in really bad condition your should moisturize them every time you wash your hands.